olook/olook/README.markdown

 Cronjobs
 ============
 This cron will generate a csv file with the user data to be used for email marketing.
-It should be run everyday at 5am.
+It will run everyday at 3 AM.
+Check the log file to verify if any issue happens.

-0 5 * * * RAILS_ENV=production bundle exec rake marketing_uploader:copy_userbase_to_ftp
+0  3    * * *   root    cd /srv/olook; RAILS_ENV=production bundle exec rake marketing_uploader:copy_userbase_to_ftp >> /var/log/userbase_uploader_rake.log 2>&1

 Optional config files